ivanyurkoff/rebrain-devops-task1/README.md

 ## Usage
 With [npm](https://www.npmjs.com/) installed, run

-"$ npm install -g common-readme"
+'$ npm install -g common-readme'

 'common-readme' is a command line program.
 You run it when you've started a new module that has a package.json set up.